The pressure metric for Anosov representations: Analytic variation of the dynamics

-We begin by introducing the terminology necessary to keep track of the desired transverse regularity.

-\begin{definition}{\sc [transversely regular functions]} Let $D^\mathbb C$ be a complex disk, let $X$ be a compact metric space and let $M$ be a complex analytic manifold.
-A continuous function $f:D^{\mathbb C}\times X\to M$ is {\em transversely complex analytic} if $X$ is a complex analytic manifold and \begin{itemize} \item For every $x \in X$, the function $f_x:D^{\mathbb C}\to M$ given by $f_x(\cdot)=f(\cdot,x)$ is complex analytic, and \item The function from $X$ to $C^\omega(D^{\mathbb C},M)$ given by $x\to f_x$ is continuous. \end{itemize} Furthermore, we say that $f$ is {\em $\alpha$-H\"older (or Lipschitz) transversely complex analytic} if the map in (2) is $\alpha$-H\"older (or Lipschitz). \end{definition}
+\begin{definition}{\sc [transversely regular functions]} Let $D$ be a real (or complex) disk, let $X$ be a compact metric space and let $M$ be a real (or complex) analytic manifold.
+A continuous function $f:D\times X\to M$ is {\em transversely real (or complex) analytic} if \begin{enumerate} \item For every $x \in X$, the function $f_x:D\to M$ given by \hbox{$f_x(\cdot)=f(\cdot,x)$} is real (or complex) analytic, and \item The function from $X$ to $C^\omega(D,M)$ given by $x\to f_x$ is continuous. \end{enumerate} Furthermore, we say that $f$ is {\em $\alpha$-H\"older (or Lipschitz) transversely real (or complex) analytic} if the map in (2) is $\alpha$-H\"older (or Lipschitz). \end{definition}